 - Your orchid pots don’t provide enough airflow and drainage to the roots and potting medium, making it a breeding ground for humidity.

-For the sake of the orchids’ health and your sanity, inspect the plant and the roots.
+For the sake of the orchids’ health, inspect the plant and the roots.
 The first step is to check for the presence of adult fungus gnats.
 Look for them on the pot rim, flowers, leaves, and soil.
 But first and foremost, you should see them flying around the plants!

 Adult fruit flies have clear to light gray wings.
 They also have long and slender legs with the antennae longer than its head.
 If you discover the presence of adult fungus gnats, then they have already laid eggs in the potting medium.